1993 United States gubernatorial elections

-United States gubernatorial elections were held on November 2, 1993, in two states and one territory, as well as other statewide offices and members of state legislatures.
+United States gubernatorial elections were held on November 2, 1993, in two states and one territory, as well as for other statewide offices and members of state legislatures.
 Both seats were originally held by Democrats, but they switched parties following the elections.
+Additionally, elections were held for the governorship of the Northern Mariana Islands.

+As of 2026, this is the last time Democrats won the governorship of the Northern Mariana Islands.